To help you understand the OVA file, consider the following sequence of events

 Two important warnings:

 It may appear at times as if you are getting away with violations of the above two rules, but eventually these bad habits will catch up with you.
-In particular, these actions can cause your repository to be corrupted.
+In particular, these actions can cause your local copy of your GitHub repository to be corrupted.
+Believe me, you don't want that to happen, particularly if you are new to Git.

 You don't want to close your VM with cancel (X) icon any more than you want to turn off your computer by pulling its plug.
 Putting the machine to sleep while the VM is open should in theory work, but in practice it simply does not work very well.